List of Libraries in Islamabad

 The National Library of Pakistan is one of the oldest public libraries in Pakistan, and it has an extensive collection of printed books, manuscripts, and pictures – some of which date back to the 18th century.
 Additionally, it is one of the few libraries in Pakistan to have a collection of maps that date back to the mid-19th century.

 In addition, the library holds many manuscripts, some of which are copies of works written by famous personalities in Pakistan like Faiz Ahmad Faiz and Muhammad Iqbal.
-The library is home to a vast assortment of electronic resources, such as online catalogues, databases, e-books, and e-journals, as well as an extensive collection of printed works and handwritten documents.
+The library is home to a vast assortment of electronic resources, such as online catalogs, databases, e-books, and e-journals, as well as an extensive collection of printed works and handwritten documents.

 Quaid-e-Azam Library

-It is especially helpful for research purposes as it has a vast collection of books, contemporary research journals, periodicals, and newspapers.
-In addition, the staff is always ready to provide assistance.
+Quaid-e-Azam Library is the city’s most extensive and most well-known library.
+It is located in Fatima Jinnah Park, one of the best parks in Islamabad.
+It is beneficial for research as it has a vast collection of books, contemporary research journals, periodicals, and newspapers.
+In addition, the staff is always ready to assist.

 CDA Library